Plugin Components

 Element

-import { PlateElement, PlateElementProps } from '@udecode/plate-common';
+import { PlateElement, PlateElementProps } from '@udecode/plate-common/react';

 export function BlockquoteElement({